Divyansh-Joshi-mnit/QR_SMART_ATTENDANCE/README.md

 - MongoDB with Mongoose
 - JWT for authentication
 - bcryptjs for password hashing
-- qrcode for QR generation
+- qrcodejs for QR generation

 ## Prerequisites